Potassium: benefits, dosage, contraindications

 ✪✪✪✪

-Population research has shown that increasing dietary potassium intake by 1 to 1.5 grams per day is associated with up to a 20% reduction in stroke risk.
-Foods containing at least 350 mg of potassium and low in sodium, saturated fats, and cholesterol may reduce the risk of high blood pressure and stroke.
-Higher supplemental potassium intake also appears to be associated with a lower stroke risk, but findings are still preliminary.
-Some population research has shown that higher supplemental potassium intake is associated with a 29% reduction in ischemic stroke risk.
-However, additional potassium intake is not associated with a lower risk of hemorrhagic stroke.
-To prevent strokes, a dietary intake of about 75 mEq (approximately 3.5 g of elemental potassium) per day has been used.
+Population research has shown that increasing dietary potassium intake by 1 to 1.5 grams per day is associated with up to a 20% reduction in the risk of stroke (CVA).
+Foods that contain at least 350 mg of potassium and are low in sodium, saturated fat, and cholesterol may reduce the risk of high blood pressure and stroke.
+A higher supplemental potassium intake also appears to be associated with a lower risk of stroke, but the results are still preliminary.
+Some population studies have shown that higher supplemental potassium intake is associated with a 29% reduction in the risk of ischemic stroke.
+However, supplemental potassium intake is not associated with a lower risk of hemorrhagic stroke.
+To prevent strokes, a dietary intake of about 75 mEq (about 3.5 g of elemental potassium) per day has been used.

 Posologie